 - As long as you don't override it, Vi will automatically attack after the initial hit.
 Waiting a split second after contact is made before using your E will instantly proc W, so be sure not to jump the gun on that.

 - Vi's AA animation can take quite a while to complete in the early game.
-Be aware of this so you do not jump the gun hitting E as you will cancel the AA and start the E animation, wasting time and damage.
+Be aware of this so you are not too fast hitting E as you will cancel the AA and start the E animation, wasting time and damage.

 - The cone does the same bonus damage as the AA, so if an enemy is bodyblocking for someone low on hp or there are minions between you and them, go ahead and E the blocker, as the cone may still kill your target.

-- Use Assault and Battery to catch people out if your Q wont do it our you need time for your allies to catch up.
+- Use Cease and Desist to catch people out if your Q wont do it our you need time for your allies to catch up.

 - Enemies will almost always try to flash away from you when ulting.
 Be careful, as their flash may drag you under tower or closer to a damage dealer that will turn the fight around on you.

-- Beware using this on champions that can go untargetable( Fizz, anyone with a Zhonya's Hourglass) or in a game with a Bard, as you will lose lock and stop moving, and Assault and Battery will go on cooldown.
+- Beware using this on champions that can go untargetable( Fizz, anyone with a Zhonya's Hourglass) or in a game with a Bard, as you will lose lock and stop moving, and Cease and Desist will go on cooldown.

 - Be very careful about using this against a Sivir or Morgana, as their spell shields will not only nullify its damage and CC, but you will still go into the animation, which you cannot cancel.
-Also, with the introduction of Edge of Night, you have to be even more careful using it than before.
+Also, beware of enemies with Edge of Night as well.

 - You do 75% of the damage to every unit you pass through, so you can use it to kill a low health enemy between you and another target as well.

 Always take Denting Blows level one.
-Excessive Force is best to take level 2 due to the AS and damage, and Vault Breaker level 3 to have all abilities.
-Always upgrade Assault and Battery at levels 6, 11, and 16, cause it's your ult.
+Relentless Force is best to take level 2 due to the AS and damage, and Vault Breaker level 3 to have all abilities.
+Always upgrade Cease and Desist at levels 6, 11, and 16, cause it's your ult.

-Since buff starts are mandatory now, taking W is better because there is only one target, so your AoE damage would be wasted.
+Since buff starts are best in my opinion, taking W is better because there is only one target, so your AoE damage would be wasted.
 Also, once you level your E you get both charges instantly, allowing you to make shorter work of the second camp.

 Only items I would recommend buying on Vi to start the game.
-Hunter's Machete is definitely better than Hunter's Talisman.
-With the new jungle, a Refillable Potion may be worth getting, as full clears are much healthier now so you dont need as much healing, and you can upgrade it to a Hunter's Potion for a small cost and use it all game long.
-You should buy a Control Ward when you have 75g and an item slot left over, and cover the side of the river that the misdlaner isn't.
+Hailblade is a batter choice than Emberknife in my opinion because the slow can make more of a difference than the burn when it comes to people trying to escape from you.
+A Refillable Potion may be worth getting, as full clears are fairly healthy so you don't need as much healing, and can refill it on backs, but you generally do not need this with all the healing available.
+However, you can make do with two Health Potion, which saves you some gold and while you won't be full hp, you can take the scuttle and gank from there, or just back if there are no opportune ganks.
+You should buy a Control Ward when you have 75g and an item slot left over, and cover the side of the river that the midlaner isn't.
 If they are covering neither side it is best to place it on the bottom side early for help with dragon control, or top side late for baron control.

-After my first clear I can buy my Stalker's Blade and maybe a Long Sword, depending on how long I stayed out, if I made a successful gank, and/or killed some Rift Scuttler s or a camp that respawned.
-Either way, I will generally stay in the jungle and farm until I hit 6 and get warrior, unless a gank is waiting to happen.
-While getting warrior is not a necessity to gank, it definitely helps, but Long Sword(s) or Caulfield's Warhammer works, especially on squishy midlaners.
-Once you get warrior though, ganking should be quite easy and you should try to get a gank in every time a laner is set up for one.
+After my first clear I can start on my Trinity Force, getting a sheen first and a Hearthbound Axe depending on how long I stayed out, if I made a successful gank, and/or killed some Rift Scuttler s or a camp that respawned.
+Either way, I will generally stay in the jungle and farm until I hit 6, unless a gank is waiting to happen.
+While getting your Trinity Force is not a necessity to gank, it definitely helps, but Long Sword(s) or Sheen works, especially on squishy midlaners.
+Once you get your Trinity Force though, ganking should be quite easy and you should try to get a gank in every time a laner is set up for one.
 If there are no ganks available, just keep clearing and farm up.
-Keep in mind that just because a gank is not ready for you does not mean that there are no ganks availible.
+Keep in mind that just because a gank is not ready for you does not mean that there are no ganks available.
 A pushing ally is a prime target for an enemy jungler, so make sure you have vision of the river as much as possible, and be ready for a countergank on a pushing lane.

-Finally, after I get Stalker's Blade - Warrior, my boots, and Trinity Force, I am usually around level 12 and it's a bit after 20 minutes.
-From here, you need to assess the game in terms of how well you and your allies are doing, and which enemies are strong in order to buy the correct situation items.
+Finally, after I get my boots and Trinity Force along with another legendary such as a Dead Man's Plate or Maw of Malmortius, I am usually around level 12 and it's around 20 minutes.
+From here, you need to assess the game in terms of how well you and your allies are doing, and which enemies are strong in order to buy the correct situational items.

 *Something to look out for after you gank is if your laner is healthy enough to stay.
 If so, help them clear the lane and get some damage on the enemy turret before leaving.
 If they are not healthy, clear a wave or so, so that it doesn't crash into your tower before your ally returns.

 One part of Vi’s kit that really make or breaks the player is their ability to use her engage abilities in fights.
-A bad Vault Breaker can really screw over you and your team, because you will be dead or at best, out of the fight until you heal up.
-If you ult the carry and your team stays at the frontline, keep the carries busy with your Q+E combo and keep on them.
+A bad Vault Breaker can really screw over you and your team, because you will be dead or out of the fight until you heal up at best.
+If you ult the carry and your team stays at the frontline, do your best to keep the carries busy.
 A Vi can melt a carry if that carry has no peel.
 If a few low health enemies escape and you still have your ult up, you can chase them down with a Q+R to clean up.

-Vi is pretty bad against any champion with roots, as they will put a charged Vault Breaker on CD and prevent her from using her Q or R, so it’s best to stay behind your front line until you are 100% ready to engage.
+Vi is pretty bad against any champion with any form of forced movement or disruption, such as roots or knock-asides, as they will put a charged Vault Breaker on CD and prevent her from using her Q or R, so it’s best to stay behind your front line until you are 100% ready to engage.
 Once big ultimates and cooldowns are used from the enemy, she can deal massive damage while keeping herself and her team alive and protected.
 When fighting on Dragon and Baron objectives when your team is defending, use Vault Breaker on these objectives sparingly so you can still fight the enemy when they engage or escape after you take it.